profK/RawInputLight/README.md

 Note that names are cached by handle.
 I dont expect handles to change their menaing during program execution, but if they do you cna regenerate the names by manually calling NativeAPI.RefreshDeviceNames()

-Note the usages provieded in the callback are the full usage, including the high bits that indicate the usage page.
+Note the HID usages provided in the callbacks are the full usage, including the high bits that indicate the usage page.